Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Performance Evaluation

 \subsection{Numerical Simulations}

-We first simulate our scheme, Diff-Max as well as classical backpressure in an idealized time slotted system in our in-house simulator.
-The simulation results show that Diff-Max performs as good as the classical backpressure.
-Next, we discuss the simulation setup and results in detail.

-We consider the triangle and diamond topologies shown in Figs.~\ref{fig:topologies}(a) and \ref{fig:topologies}(b).
-In the triangle topology, there are two flows between sources; $S_1$, $S_2$ and receivers; $R_1$, $R_2$, respectively. $S_1$ is originated from node $A$ and ends at node $B$, and $S_2$ is originated from node $A$ and ends at node $C$.
-In the diamond topology, there are two flows between sources; $S_1$, $S_2$ and receivers; $R_1$, $R_2$, respectively. $S_1$ is originated at node $A$ and ends at node $B$, and $S_2$ is originated at node $A$ and ends at node $D$.
-In both topologies, all nodes are capable of relaying packets to their neighbors.
+We simulate Diff-Max as well as the standard backpressure in an idealized time slotted system.
+In particular, we consider triangle and diamond topologies shown in Figs.~\ref{fig:topologies}(a) and (b).
+In both topologies, there are two flows; $S_1-R_1$ and $S_2-R_2$, and all nodes are capable of forwarding packets to their neighbors.
 The simulation duration is $10000$ slots, and each simulation is repeated for 10 seeds.
-Each slot is either on $ON$ or $OFF$ state according to the loss probability, which i.i.d. over slots and uniformly distributed at each slot.
+Each slot is in the $ON$ or $OFF$ state according to an i.i.d. random process with a given loss probability.
+The utility function in these simulations is $\log$ utility, \ie $g_s(x_s(t))=\log(x_s(t))$.

-Fig.~\ref{fig:matlab_results_1} shows throughput vs. the loss probability for the triangle topology.
-The loss is only over link $A-C$.
-Fig.~\ref{fig:matlab_results_1}(a) shows the total throughput of the two flows, \ie from $S_1$ to $R_1$ and $S_2$ to $R_2$, while Fig.~\ref{fig:matlab_results_1}(b) and Fig.~\ref{fig:matlab_results_1}(c) present individual throughput of flows from $S_1$ to $R_1$ and $S_2$ to $R_2$, respectively.
-As it is seen, both the total throughput and individual throughput in Diff-Max scheme is equal to the ones in the classical backpressure.
-This observation is confirmed for different loss scenarios and for the diamond topology in Figs.~\ref{fig:matlab_results_2}, \ref{fig:matlab_results_3}, \ref{fig:matlab_results_4}.
+Fig.~\ref{fig:matlab_results_11} shows the throughput and total utility (aggregated over per-flow utilities) vs. the loss probability for the triangle topology when the link $A-C$ is lossy.
+As can be seen, the throughput and the total utility of Diff-Max is equal to that of backpressure.
+Similar results are observed in Fig.~\ref{fig:matlab_results_11} for the same setup when all links are lossy.
+Note that the total utilities in Fig.~\ref{fig:matlab_results_11} and Fig.~\ref{fig:matlab_results_12} are negative as we employ $\log$ utility in these simulations.
+As can be seen, the throughput and utility of Diff-Max is equal to that of backpressure.
+The same results are shown for the diamond topology in Fig.~\ref{fig:matlab_results_21} and Fig.~\ref{fig:matlab_results_22}.
+These results show that Diff-Max achieves the same throughput and utility as backpressure.